 Marketing degrees prepare you to enter the creative, fast-paced business of promoting, developing, and selling products to unique customer markets.

 What Marketing Degrees Are Available?

-Depending on your goals and the time and financial commitment you are able to undertake, you can pursue either undergraduate or graduate degrees in marketing.
+Depending on your goals and the time and financial commitment you're able to make, you can pursue undergraduate or graduate degrees in marketing.

 Bachelor's Degree Programs

 Graduates who earn a bachelor's degree in marketing typically come away with an understanding of the relationship between companies and agencies and their customers, as well as trends in the field.

 Bachelor's programs typically include comprehensive classes about core marketing principles, business communication, and the general business landscape.
 They'll also cover specialized subjects such as applied marketing research and sales management.
 In addition, students are also usually required to take core business classes in economics, finance, and general management.